soumengoroi/Language-Identification-LID/README.md

 SoundFile==0.10.3.post1
 PyYAML==6.0

 Download the codebase and open up a terminal in the root directory.
-Make sure python 3.7 is installed in the current environment.
+Make sure Python 3.7 is installed in the current environment.
 Then execute

 pip install -r requirements.txt

 # Dataset
-Download dataset from link below.
+Download the dataset from the link below.
 "https://huggingface.co/datasets/common_language/resolve/main/data/CommonLanguage.zip"
-save at dataset folder.
+Unzip and save it at the dataset folder.